danielnorberg/tako/README.rst

 Tako
 ====
 Tako is a distributed key-value data store.
-It aims to provide high scalability and availability through a shared nothing architecture, consistent hash based data partitioning, read repair with time stamping and live migration.
-An included coordinator server can be used as a single point of configuration to distribute cluster configuration to tako nodes in a cluster.
+It aims to provide high scalability and availability through a shared nothing architecture, data partitioning using consistent hashing, read repair with time stamping, automatic background healing and live migration.
+An included coordinator server can be used as a single point of configuration to distribute cluster configuration to Tako nodes in a cluster.

-Tako includes a http proxy server that can be used to interface with a tako cluster using normal HTTP GET/POST.
+Tako includes a http proxy server that can be used to interface with a Tako cluster using normal HTTP GET/POST.

-Within a cluster, tako nodes communicate using a binary protocol and the socketless and syncless libraries.
+Within a cluster, Tako nodes communicate using a binary protocol and the socketless and syncless libraries.

 Tako makes use of libev/libevent/kqueue/kpoll if present.
 Tokyo Cabinet is used for data storage.

 Project Home: http://pypi.python.org/pypi/tako

 Getting Started
 ===============